By Michael Lanza

 Click here now for my expert e-guide to hiking the Grand Canyon rim to rim!

-It’s also one of the hardest dayhikes in the country—quite likely the hardest you have ever attempted.
+It’s also one of the hardest dayhikes in the country—quite likely the hardest many people will ever attempt.
 Don’t underestimate its grueling difficulty.
-A rim-to-rim hike, or r2r, poses an extremely challenging outing.
-The shortest route, combining the South and North Kaibab trails, entails about 21 trail miles and a cumulative 11,000 feet of elevation gain and loss.
+By the shortest route, combining the South and North Kaibab trails, a rim-to-rim hike, or r2r, entails about 21 trail miles and a cumulative nearly 11,000 feet of elevation gain and loss.
 The heat can wilt even the fittest people.

 Cold temps and wind are not unknown in early morning and evening, and although unusual, rain or snow can soak your ambitious plans.
 In fact, hard rain fell the day before the four of us hiked it south to north on a Saturday, and snow fell the Monday morning after David and I made the return hike north to south on Sunday (while Penny and Kathleen—perhaps wisely—took the shuttle from the North Rim back to the South Rim).